The Real Origin of Slender Man, the Internet's Worst Nightmare

-Today the Slender Man thrives across multiple mediums and, with an upcoming HBO documentary on the subject, along with percolating big-screen prospects, has become a prized possession of Hollywood.
+Today the Slender Man thrives across multiple mediums and, with a now-streaming HBO documentary on the subject, along with percolating big-screen prospects, has become a prized possession of Hollywood.
 Still, despite having infinite information at our fingertips (and skepticism to match), few know the chilling story that brought us to this moment.
 This is how the Slender Man evolved from modern myth to a legitimate terror.

 In an interview Knudsen would give in 2011, he described the influences that led him to the now-iconic design: Zack Parsons's serialized story "That Insidious Beast," the Stephen King short story "The Mist," "The Rake," another monstrous creation devised on Something Awful threads, the paranormal reports of "shadow people," Mothman, and the Mad Gasser of Mattoon.
 "I used these to formulate something whose motivations can barely be comprehended and causes general unease and terror in a general population," Knudsen explained.

 The captions for Knudsen's first pair of Slender Man images, which he claimed only took 15 minutes to create, provided little backstory and loads of intrigue.